-The framers described you...US...the citizenry as a "Fourth Estate of Power," to serve as a check on executive, legislative and judicial power.
+The framers described you...US...the citizenry as a "Fourth Estate of Power," to serve as a check on the tyrannical tendencies of the other three estates of power.

-They reserved vast freedoms to that Fourth Estate as a protection against tyranny.
+What are they?
+The Executive, legislative and judicial branches.
+They reserved vast freedoms to that Fourth Estate as a protection against tyranny, which the constitution's drafters had witnessed first-hand.